+Classroom/CEL/Library

-Classroom/CEL/Library: Cell phones must be on 'silent mode' while students are in this setting.
+Cell phones must be on 'silent mode' while students are in this setting.
 Taking videos/recording any class or lab/simulation experience is strictly prohibited unless approved by the faculty conducting the class or lab.
-Filming any part of class or lab without permission may result in disciplinary action.
+Filming any part of a class or lab and/or posting or distributing any recorded content without written permission is strictly prohibited.

+Testing/Test Review

-Testing/Test Review: To ensure a fair and honest environment cell phones are not permitted during the testing or test review process.
+To ensure a fair and honest environment cell phones are not permitted during the testing or test review process.
 Cell phones, wireless ear devices, smartwatches or any such device must be turned off and placed in the back of the room with the students' personal belongings.
-Failure to comply with this policy will result in disciplinary action.
+Clinical

-Clinical: Cell phones are not permitted in clinical settings.
-Posting and sharing any information that may identify a patient, refer to a patient or their care, photographing or videotaping patients is a violation of HIPAA and is strictly prohibited.
+Cell phones are not permitted in clinical settings.
+Posting and sharing any information that may identify a patient, refer to a patient or their care, photographing or recording patients is a violation of HIPAA and is strictly prohibited.
 As stated in St. Joseph's College of Nursing clinical requirements, students are expected to always demonstrate professional behavior.
 Student nurses have a responsibility to always protect patient confidentiality and privacy.
-In an emergency, the faculty may give a student permission to have a cell phone on 'silent mode' while on clinical.
-Refer to St. Joseph's Health Personal Communication Devices
+In an emergency, the faculty may give a student permission to have a cell phone in 'silent mode' while on clinical.
+Refer to Personal Communications Devices-Cell Phones Policy

-Cell Phones policy.
-Failure to comply with any policy will result in disciplinary action as deemed appropriate by administration and faculty.
+Failure to comply with these policies will result in disciplinary action as deemed appropriate by administration and faculty.